joelager/Semiconductor-photoelectrochemistry/README.md

 # Semiconductor-photoelectrochemistry
-Calculations associated with semiconductors photocathodes and photoanodes
+Calculations associated with semiconductor photocathodes and photoanodes

 ## Reichman model, 1980
 The notebook `Reichman PEC model` adapts analyses in